AI-Challange/AI-Challenge2020/02_improved_illumination/README.md

 ## Metric
 ```
-The average of L1 Losses
+The average of L1 Losses of each prediction-answer image pair.

-"bright_image_name" always has illumination code "L2"
+L1 Loss is the average of absolute errors of each pixel value pair(between prediction and answer image)

-Images that have "L2" are our answer images
+The lights with 400 lux in every direction is used in the answer images.

 So we are going to evaluate using them
 ```